 -GEM Task Force Representative

--Career Panel moderator for June 18 Postdoc lunch - Wendy and Gretja are the moderators
+-Career Panel moderator for June 18 Postdoc lunch - Wendy is the moderator and Grietje is lead on everything except for moderating, such as marketing, collecting speaker bios, welcoming speakers, communicating with speakers, etc.

 2. Prioritize Committee Recommendations: